oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Stefan Hagen (stefan@hagen.link), [Individual](https://stefan-hagen.website/) \
 Thomas Schmidt (thomas.schmidt@bsi.bund.de), [Federal Office for Information Security (BSI) Germany](https://www.bsi.bund.de/)

-In Memory of Eric Johnson, TIBCO Software Inc., an active member of the OASIS CSAF Committee.
+In Memory of Eric Johnson, TIBCO Software Inc. and Mike Gorski, Cisco Systems both active members of the OASIS CSAF Committee.

 #### Additional artifacts:
 This prose specification is one component of a Work Product that also includes: